odoo/owl/doc/reference/environment.md

 - `qweb` will be set to an empty `QWeb` instance.
 This is absolutely necessary for Owl to be able to render anything
 - `browser`: this is an object that contains some common access points to the browser methods with a side effect.
-This is particularly useful when one want to test more advanced components, and be able to mock those methods.

-More specifically, the `browser` object contains the following methods and objects:

-- `setTimeout`
-- `clearTimeout`
-- `setInterval`
-- `clearInterval`
-- `requestAnimationFrame`
-- `random`
-- `Date`
-- `fetch`
-- `localStorage`
+See [browser](browser.md) for more information.
+Note that the browser object will be removed from the environment in Owl 2.0.